 4 Kurtz et al. (2007).
 "Projections of primary and revision hip and knee arthroplasty in the United States from 2005 to 2030."
 Journal of Bone and Joint Surgery 89(4):780-5.

-quality clinical care in this area.
-Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific workgroup provided extensive, detailed input on this measure.
+Subcommittee, the subsequent measure-specific clinician expert workgroup provided extensive, detailed input on this measure.

 1.4 Measure Numerator